anandamacedo0407/anandamacedo0407/README.md

 ### Hey, I'm Ananda Borrel 👋

 📚 2nd year of high school
-⚡ Studying IT at Senai
+⚡ Studying IT at Firjan SENAI
-📍  I'm from Resende, Brazil
+📍  I'm from Resende, RJ, Brazil
 💰 Future economist
-💗 Passionate about politics
+💗 Passionated about politics